-- SSH into each node. - 2.
-If you are installing the RPM that contains the container images built in, you may want to upgrade each core node one by one, so that the load of extracting the images doesn't affect all core nodes at once where full_path_of_rpm is the name and path of the RPM file, such as /home/isadmin/sl1-powerflow-2.x.x-1.x86 64.
+- 1 SSH into each node

+- 2. If you are installing the RPM that contains the container images built in, you may want to upgrade each core node one by one, so that the load of extracting the images doesn't affect all core nodes at once

-3. Run the following command:
+- 3. Run the following command: